 Or if you’re a bit lazier, you could download a budgeting app today and it could take care of all of that for you.

-If they’re free, how do banking apps make money?
+If they’re free, how do budgeting apps make money?

 What about regular savings accounts?

-If you’re looking for interest on your savings, then these apps might not be for you.
-Though savings accounts might not be for you, either.
+If you’re looking for interest on your savings, then a regular current or savings account from a challenger bank (and indeed from many traditional banks) might not be for you.
 Interest rates have been low for years, and that doesn’t look likely to change.

 While a few do offer interest (see below), most don’t.